Circular Economy Camps

 Learner Takeaways: Advanced ecological knowledge, hands-on STEM and sustainability projects, team collaboration, public presentation skills, and circular economy education.

 Older campers take on advanced design challenges, exploring glass crushing, textile upcycling, cardboard repurposing, and creative inventions.
-They learn how to repurpose materials, save energy, and reduce community waste, finishing the week with the Textile Creative Solutions Design Exhibit to showcase their innovative projects.
+They learn how to repurpose materials, save energy, and reduce community waste, finishing the week with the Textile Creative Solutions Design Showcase to show their innovative projects.

 Highlights: